PriceHiller/MFC_Bot/readme.md

 ## Running the bot

-Ensure you have seen **Configuration**, once all required settings are configured to run the bot;
+Ensure you have seen **Configuration**.

-once done run the bot via: `python -m bot`
+Once all required settings are configured run the bot via: `python -m bot`

 ## Configuration